jump-dev/KNITRO.jl/README.md

   ```
 to your start-up file (e.g. ``.bash_profile``).

+3. To activate KNITRO for your computer you will need a valid Ziena license file (which looks like `ziena_lic_*.txt`).
+The simplest procedure is to copy each license into your `HOME` directory.

-3. At the Julia prompt, run
+4. At the Julia prompt, run
   ```julia
   julia> Pkg.add("KNITRO")
   ```

-4. Test that KNITRO works by runnning
+5. Test that KNITRO works by runnning
   ```julia
   julia> Pkg.test("KNITRO")
   ```